Wal-Mart's fuel cell order lifts Plug Power shares

 Bookings jumped to $11 million between mid-May and October of 2013 from $1 million in the first five months.

-The company’s hydrogen fuel cells, used to power forklifts and other material-handling equipment, are in demand as they take lesser time to recharge than heavy lead-acid batteries.
+The company’s hydrogen batteries, used to power forklifts and other material-handling equipment, are in demand as they take lesser time to recharge than heavy lead-acid batteries.

 Many of Plug Power’s customers that include BMW (BMWG.DE) and Procter & Gamble Co (PG.N) are also reordering.